nraghu99/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy

+I started with the nVidia Architecture, I then read their paper.
+I added drop outs , used standard Lambda normalizations etc
+Training strategy, reflection and continuous improvement I started with the basic nVidia architecture and used Udacity's supplied training data and ran the training simulation This ended horribly as the car would wander off the road into the woods and ditch.

+Something was wrong, I then remembered Udacity's image preprocessing notes in the videos.
+So I added image preprocessing by cropping the image, randomly adjusting brighness

+I then ran the training again and ran the autonomous mode, the car could not navigate the first turn, hmm the car prefers to drive straight.
+The car has not learnt to turn

+I looked at the driving_logs csv file and predominantly the center camera images had 0 steering angle I also remembered the udacity video about left and right camera images that can be included with a correction factor

+Also based on nViia paper I converted the image to YUV format.
+Repeated the train/autonomous mode and much better

 ####1.
 An appropriate model architecture has been employed